aws/aws-encryption-sdk-c/README.md

 ## Building on Mac

-It is possible to install the AWS SDK for C++ via Homebrew.
-However, currently the version in Homebrew is 1.7.30 which is slightly too old for us.
-(We need a minimum 1.7.31 version.)
-This problem should be remedied once the AWS SDK for C++ reaches version 1.7.40 in the next week or two.
-Furthermore, installing in brew does a full build of the entire AWS SDK for C++, which takes much longer than the KMS only build.
+The version of the AWS SDK for C++ in Homebrew is at the time of this writing slightly too old to build with the AWS Encryption SDK for C. Furthermore, installing it through Homebrew does a full build of the entire AWS SDK for C++, which takes much longer than the KMS-only build.
 For these reasons we recommend doing a source build of the AWS SDK for C++ yourself, as in the Linux instructions above.

 Start by installing some dependencies.